 While parsley is great for guinea pigs, feeding too much of this herb to a guinea pig can be detrimental to the animal’s health.

-The main reason why too much parsley is hazardous to guinea pigs is its high oxalic acid levels.
+The main reason that too much parsley is hazardous to guinea pigs is its high calcium content.

 Wrapping Up